Indian shares fall for second day; ITC, metals hit

 ** Bharti Airtel's shares rise as much as 4.5 pct to 360.90 rupees, marking their biggest intraday pct gain in over two months

-MUMBAI Jan 14 Indian shares fell for a second straight session on Wednesday, led by declines in ITC Ltd after the government proposed to amend anti-smoking laws, including banning the sale of loose cigarettes.
+MUMBAI, Jan 14 Indian shares fell for a second straight session on Wednesday, led by declines in ITC Ltd on worries the government may ban sale of loose cigarettes, while metal stocks slumped, tracking falls in commodities on global growth concerns.

-Sentiment was also hit as metal stocks slumped, tracking falls in commodities after the World Bank cut its global growth forecasts for 2015 and 2016.
+Falls also tracked lower global equities amid a slump in copper and oil prices after the World Bank cut its global growth forecast for this year, blaming sluggishness in the euro zone, Japan and some major emerging economies.

+Global risk aversion amid concerns that the market is trading ahead of current earnings growth expectations is leading investors to shed some positions ahead of the central bank's policy review and the federal budget next month.

-However, losses were limited as slower-than-expected inflation in December raised hopes for an early cut in interest rates to help the economy out of its longest phase of sub-par growth since the 1980s.
+Slower-than-expected retail and wholesale price inflation in December is raising hopes for an early cut in interest rates to help the economy out of its longest phase of sub-par growth since the 1980s.

-ITC fell 3.4 percent after the health ministry proposed on Tuesday to amend the anti-smoking law, which investors fear may lead to reduced volumes, especially if the sale of loose cigarettes is banned.
+ITC fell 2.6 percent after the government proposed on Tuesday to amend the anti-smoking law following a panel's recommendation to ban the sale of loose cigarettes.

 ** Bharti Airtel's shares rise as much as 4.5 pct to 360.90 rupees, marking their biggest intraday pct gain in over two months